gaobowen/lottie-image/README.md

 # lottie-image
-keywords: lottie, png, apng, gif, lottie to gif, lottie to png, lottie to apng
+keywords: lottie, png, apng, gif, lottie to gif, lottie to png, lottie to apng, svg, svg to image
 > Renders [Lottie](http://airbnb.io/lottie) animations to **image**, **GIF**, **APNG**.
 Support only APNG and GIF for now, more formats will be added later.

 ## Install